jgreely/longpass/README.md

 ## Notes

+* Currently only looks for wordlists in ~/lib/longpass

 * This package has included material from the JMdict (EDICT, etc.) dictionary files in accordance with the licence provisions of the Electronic Dictionaries Research Group.
 See